 [Section 168 amended by No. 84 of 2004 s.
 80.]

-169. Trials and prosecutions
+169. Prosecutions, hearing of and limitation periods for

 (1) A court of summary jurisdiction hearing and determining a charge of an offence under this Act is to be constituted by a magistrate if —